Blendify/blender-manual/blender_docs/manual/preferences/input.rst

    :width: 320px

 The Keymap editor lets you change the default Hotkeys.
-You can change keymaps for each of Blenders editors.
+You can change keymaps for each of Blender's editors.

 - Select the keymap you want to change and click on the white arrows to open up the keymap tree.
 - Select which Input will control the function